WHO GETS HURT

 I have adjusted the endnote numbers to conform to the numbering

 What is the harm in Waldorf education?
 Why should anyone oppose the Waldorf movement?

 Waldorf schools usually admit that their practices are based on Anthroposophy, but they almost always deny that they teach Anthroposophy to the kids.
-Thus, for instance, Michael House — a Waldorf school in the UK — has said, "Steiner's philosophy, which he named Anthroposophy, can be applied to all walks of life and provides guiding principles for the teachers' work.
+Thus, for instance, Michael House — a Waldorf school in the UK — has issued the statement, "Steiner's philosophy, which he named Anthroposophy, can be applied to all walks of life and provides guiding principles for the teachers' work.
 It is important to note, however, that Anthroposophy itself is not taught to the children."